Beyond the tray: school lunch at Horry County Schools

-MYRTLE BEACH, SC (WBTW) The challenge of serving a large variety of indiviudal taste in food can be difficult.
+MYRTLE BEACH, SC (WBTW) -The challenge of serving a large variety of individual taste in food can be difficult.
 Horry County school leaders say they try to find the perfect middle ground.

 That work starts long before the food ever finds a tray.